Subject: ACTION: Solicitation of Proposals for Innovative Financial Management

 Therefore, I am challenging each Division - in dialogue with its State DOT partner - to review current financial management practice and identify one or more opportunities to test innovation in financial management.
 Consistent with our experimental authority, the test must focus on policy, guidance and regulation within the Federal-aid program - this is not an opportunity to waive basic laws that apply to all Federal agencies.

 The deadline for submitting your ideas is June 28, 2012.
 A headquarters team will review your ideas and announce the tests before the end of summer.
 Finally, I will award that Division with the most effective idea the Financial Management Innovation Award at this fall's Employee Award ceremony.

-More details will be forthcoming from Regina McElroy and the Office of Innovative Program Delivery.
+More details will be forthcoming from Regina McElroy and the Center for Innovative Finance Support.
 In the meantime, let us get working on putting "financial management" and "innovation" in the same sentence!